schfug/scheduled_publish/README.md

 INSTALLATION
 ------------

- * Install the Scheduled Publish module as you would normally install a contributed Drupal module.
+ * Install this module normally, just like you would install a contributed Drupal module.
 Visit https://www.drupal.org/node/1897420 for further information.